Miami Beach officers shoot pepper balls into spring break crowds to enforce emergency curfew

 "It looked like a rock concert -- you couldn't see pavement, you couldn't see grass -- all you could see was wall-to-wall people," he said.

-Gelber said the city is an appealing destination for travelers due to its good weather and open businesses, but it is still dealing with a pandemic.
-There are still 1,000 infections reported daily, and 50 to 100 people checking into hospitals each day in Dade County, Gelber said.
+Gelber said the city is an appealing destination for travelers because of its good weather and open businesses, but it is still dealing with a pandemic.
+There are still 1,000 infections reported daily and 50 to 100 people checking into hospitals each day in Dade County, Gelber said.

 Rocks and bottles thrown